dimddev/ginx/README.md

 ----
 ## GinX

-Ginx - acronym from Graph Inspector is a simple command line tool for creating and quering graphs.
+Ginx - acronym from Graph Inspector is a simple command line tool for creating and querying graphs.
 GinX using NetworkX and it depends on numpy, scipy and matplotlib.

 ----
 ## Installation:

-    # lets create some working directory
+    # let's create some working directory
     $ mkdir test && cd test
 	# then clone the ginx
     $ git clone https://github.com/dimddev/ginx